 Advanced riders will probably frown at the mellow terrain, but they will find no other place with consistent powder; they will have to look a little harder for an adrenaline rush, but it can be found off-piste

-Niseko is something between a full-blown destination resort and a laid-back local’s hill like Sierra at Tahoe and it’s technically four separate resorts called Niseko United and are interconnected: An’nupuri; Higashiyama Village (Niseko Village); Hirafu; and Hanazono.
+Niseko is something between a full-blown destination resort and a laid-back local’s hill like Sierra at Tahoe in California, and it’s technically four separate resorts called Niseko United and is interconnected: An’nupuri; Higashiyama Village (Niseko Village); Hirafu; and Hanazono.
 There’s a separate resort, Moiwa, but it’s also connected by a lift.

-Where is it and how do I get there?
+Where is it, and how do you get there?

 What else to do there?

 Niseko has better nightlife and choices of restaurants than other ski resorts in Japan.
 I thought it was a little more expensive compared to Hakuba as Niseko caters to western tourists and not locals.